A wellbeing membership for pastors and church staff to live and lead at full strength

 Can my Full Strength membership be renewed year after year?

-How do I register multiple people within a group (i.e. church staff or lead pastors of a denomination)?
+How do I register myself and/or multiple people within a group (i.e. church staff or lead pastors of a denomination)?

 Click here to register multiple people within a group (i.e. church staff or lead pastors of a denomination).